cronvel/spellcast/doc/events.md

 * textInput (label): the book require that the user enter a text, `label` is the text describing what is required, the client response should emit a `textSubmit` event

-* roleList (roles, assigned): a list of roles that should be chosen by each client.
+* roleList (roles, unassignedUsers , assigned): a list of roles that should be chosen by each client.
   Argument `assigned` is a boolean.
 If false, some client still need to choose a role, sending a `selectRole` event.
   If true, all clients have chosen their role, the game is about to start, and `selectRole` events are ignored.
+  Argument `unassignedUsers` is an array of user's names that hasn't chosen a role yet.
   Argument `roles` is an array of object containing those roles, where:
 	* label `string` contains the text describing the role
 	* userName `null` or `string` if set, the role is currently taken by this user